-Now, list the newly created snapshot using following command.
+Now, list the newly created snapshot using the following command.

 You see above, a snapshot was created successfully.
-I have marked with an arrow where snapshots origin from where its created, Its tecmint_datas.
+I have marked with an arrow where snapshots originate from where its created, It’s tecmint_datas.
 Yes, because we have created a snapshot for tecmint_datas l-volume.

 Let’s add some new files into tecmint_datas.
-Now volume has some data’s around 650MB and our snapshot size is 1GB.
-So there is enough space to backup our changes in snap volume.
-Here we can see, what is the status of our snapshot using below command.
+Now volume has some data around 650MB and our snapshot size is 1GB.
+So there is enough space to back up our changes in snap volume.
+Here we can see, what is the status of our snapshot using the below command.

 # lvdisplay vg_tecmint_extra/tecmint_data_snap

-Again, here is the clear explanation of each point highlighted in the above picture.
+Again, here is a clear explanation of each point highlighted in the above picture.

 - Name of Snapshot Logical Volume.